-Two hours outside of Los Angeles, there is a tiny little desert town that looks frozen in the 19th century.
+Roughly two hours outside of Los Angeles, there is a tiny little desert town that looks frozen in the 19th century.

-The population’s average age is around 30, and in the past year a restaurant, a recording studio, and a vintage store opened up in airstream trailers and the old slatted buildings.
-Paul McCartney recently played a set at Pappy and Harriet’s Pioneertown Palace saloon.
+The population’s average age is around 30, and in the past year a restaurant, a recording studio, and a vintage store opened up in Airstream trailers and the old slatted buildings.
+Paul McCartney recently played a set at Pappy and Harriet’s Pioneertown Palace Saloon.

 As a New York Times piece described it, “Pioneertown wants to be the new Old West,” but it wasn’t ever the real Old West, to begin with.
 Pioneertown was originally designed to accommodate actors during the filming of old Western movies.

 The saloons, trading posts, and other frontier storefronts were used as backdrops in a number of early Western serials from The Cisco Kid to Judge Roy Bean.
 Given the swift and prolific production schedules of the televised adventures, the set was soon expanded to accommodate real residences where the actors could live.
 The construction of the town was funded and overseen by such Western greats as actors Roy Rodgers and Russell Hayden

 Know Before You Go